cardano-foundation/developer-portal/docs/operate-a-stake-pool/ansible-cardano-node.md

 ```

 ### Playbooks
-Playbooks are a way of chaining commands together, essentially creating a blueprint or set of procedual instructions.
-Ansible executes the playbook in sequence and verifies the result of each command before moving onto the next one.
-If you cancel the playbook execution partway through and restart it later, only the commands that haven’t completed previously will execute—the rest will be skipped.
+Playbooks are a method of chaining commands to create a blueprint or collection of procedural instructions.
+Ansible runs the playbook in order, verifying each command's output before going on to the next.
+If you stop the playbook execution in the middle and continue it later, only the instructions that haven't finished yet will run; the remainder will be skipped.

 Some basic playbook terminology is given below.

-**Roles** add organisation to playbooks.
-They split complex build instructions into smaller reusable chunks.
-This makes it possible to share roles across different playbooks without duplicating code.
+**Roles** help playbooks stay organized.
+They broke down complicated build instructions into manageable parts.
+This allows roles to be shared between playbooks without having to duplicate code.

-**Templates** are files containing some variables and expressions, which we can replace with the corresponding values using the  Ansible template module.
-This helps to make the file reusable since the same file can be used dynamically for configuring many servers.
+**Templates** are files that contain variables and expressions that the Ansible template module can replace with the appropriate values.
+This makes the file more reusable because it can be used dynamically to configure several servers with the same file.

 **Hosts and group variables** are part of Ansible's [inventory setup](https://docs.ansible.com/ansible/latest/intro_inventory.html) to manage individual hosts and logical groups of hosts (detailed below).
 This negates the need to remember individual IP addresses or domain names.
 It also provides a simple method of managing host-specific configurations.